Activities

 Global Orthodoxy.
 Religion, Politics, and Human Rights, University of Padova, 12 May 2017

-• Luogo: Via Martiri della Libertà, 2 Human Rights Centre, University of Padova
+• Venue: Via Martiri della Libertà, 2 Human Rights Centre, University of Padova

 International Conference "Global Orthodoxy.
 Religion, Politics, and Human Rights", Padova, 12 May, 2017, Human Rights Centre, University of Padova (Italy)